aarongustafson/pwa-widgets/README.md

 3. If it has settings and the two do not match, the new data is saved to the `WidgetInstance` and the "WidgetSave" event issued to the Service Worker.
 4. The Service Worker receives the event and can react by issuing a request for new data, based on the updated settings values.

 <p id="resume">The final special event is "WidgetResume."
-Many Widget Hosts will suspend the rendering surface when it is not in use (to conserve resources).
-In order to ensure Widgets are refreshed when the rendering surface is presented, the Widget Host will issue a "WidgetResume" event.
+Many <a href="#dfn-widget-host">Widget Hosts</a> will suspend the rendering surface when it is not in use (to conserve resources).
+In order to ensure Widgets are refreshed when the rendering surface is presented, the <a href="#dfn-widget-host">Widget Host</a> will issue a "WidgetResume" event.
 Unlike "WidgetInstall," "WidgetUninstall," and "WidgetSave," the "WidgetResume" event does not include a reference to an individual Widget.
 The Service Worker will need to enumerate its `WidgetClients` and Fetch new data for each.</p>

 ![](media/resume.gif)